-Josiah Name of the Brown University Library’s catalog of materials in its collection.
+Josiah The former name of the Brown University Library’s catalog of materials in its collection.
 Named for the legend of Josiah Carberry, fictional professor of psychoceramics (the study of cracked pots), was born on a bulletin board in University Hall in 1929.
 See the Josiah S. Carberry entry in the Encyclopedia Brunoniana.
 The catalog is now called BruKnow.

 Journal Publication, issued on a regular basis, which contains scholarly research within a particular subject published as articles, papers, research reports, or technical reports.
 In general, journals assign a volume number to indicate each year and an issue number for each publication during that year.
 Also called a scholarly journal.
 See the tutorial on the differences between scholarly journals, trade journals, and popular magazines.